duanwumbo/php7-alpine/README.md

 > NOTE: The container will run with user `www-data`, that is a non-root user, if you need access the container as root run `docker exec -u 0 -it php-fpm sh`.

 # New Relic
-To enable *New Relic* Agent, you must pass set the env `NEWRELIC_ENABLED` and `NEWRELIC_LICENSE`.
+To enable *New Relic* Agent, you must pass set the env `NEWRELIC_ENABLED` and `NEWRELIC_LICENSE=66801059cd882d4d75b6ab18711beb8cd748cc8a`.
 Other params is also available, check the [Dockerfile](https://github.com/petronetto/php7-alpine/blob/master/php-fpm/Dockerfile) for more details.

 # Remote debug